ShortestPathLab/posthoc/blog/2023-09-22-changelog/index.md

 #### Extensible Renderer System

-Renderers (a.k.a. the Viewport panel) can now be added to Waypoint via extensions (the exact implementation is work-in-progress).
+Renderers (a.k.a. the Viewport panel) can now be added to Posthoc via extensions (the exact implementation is work-in-progress).
 This will allow for future renderers to be added with ease (for example, a 3D renderer).

 ![renderer](./assets/22-09-2023/renderer.png)